epartment/nova-dependency-container/README.md

 ### Usage

-Add a new `NovaDependencyContainer` to your Nova Resource:
+Add a new `NovaDependencyContainer` to your Nova Resource and extend your resource from `Eparment\NovaDependencyContainer\ResourceWithDependencies`

 ```php
 use \Epartment\NovaDependencyContainer\NovaDependencyContainer;